Skip to Content

 On the other hand, some fruit trees (such as citrus trees) are evergreen and keep their leaves year-round.
 Evergreen trees typically grow in climates without harsh winters or at least have developed other techniques to survive the cold.

-Okay, so it’s normal for peach trees to get yellow leaves that drop in the winter, but what if your peach tree is losing its leaves in the spring or summer?
+But, what if your peach tree is losing its leaves in the spring or summer?
 What could be causing it and how can it be fixed?

 2. Over-Watering